-Transport Your Head is a science art installtion involving four hollow
+Transport Your Head was a science art installation involving four hollow

 sculpted spherical geodes, each 3' in diameter, raised to

 shoulder height by sturdy bamboo tripods.
-Each geode has glowing
+Insert your head

-through an opening on the underside, and view an
+through an opening on the underside, to view and hear an

 To create a place for campers to wash, convene, enjoy a garden space in the desert,